 The three biggest challenges that industrial marketers face: Limited marketing resources, generating enough high quality leads for sales and increased competition.
 The first two are perennial challenges, the third a more recent trend.

-These findings were reported in the “2017 Industrial Marketing Trends” research survey conducted by IEEE GlobalSpec Media Solutions.
+These findings were reported in the “2017 Industrial Marketing Trends” research survey conducted by GlobalSpec Media Solutions.

 One of the major reasons competition has increased and become more of a challenge is the predominance of digital media and its many channels.
 Engineers and other technical professionals have more discovery resources at their disposal than ever before.
 They are exposed to more suppliers in their search for products, services, and information.

 That makes your job harder, but you can rise above your competitors.
 Here’s how.

 The most successful marketers use a mix of push/outbound (email, tradeshows) and pull/inbound marketing tactics (corporate website, online catalogs).

 An optimized mix of channels and tactics is crucial for reaching out to and connecting with technical professionals.
 The broader your presence, the more likely potential customers will see you and not your competitors.